 This applies to a list of specific supplies.
 Including work converting buildings into flats and fuel and power.
 The 5% rate is a taxable rate and allows you to recover VAT on purchases.

-VAT exemption is often confused with zero rating which is not surprising because journalists and ministers use the terms interchangeably.
+VAT exemption is often confused with zero-rating which is not surprising because journalists and ministers use the terms interchangeably.
 But the two are very different.
-When you make zero rated supplies you can recover all the VAT you incur on your purchases and therefore don’t pay or suffer any VAT.
-In contrast when you make exempt supplies you cannot recover VAT you incur on your costs.
-This means that a business making exempt supplies suffers ‘ sticking tax ‘ in a similar way to a private individual.
+When you make zero-rated supplies you can recover all the VAT you incur on your purchases and therefore don’t pay or suffer any VAT.
+In contrast, when you make exempt supplies you cannot recover the VAT you incur on your costs.
+So the owner of a bookshop selling zero rated books can recover VAT whereas a Dentist selling exempt dental treatment cannot.
+A business making exempt supplies suffers ‘ sticking tax ‘ in a similar way to a private individual.
 A VAT exemption is effectively a different way of taxing things.

 Outside the Scope

-You are obliged to register for VAT when your income from taxable supplies (standard rated, reduced rate and zero rated) exceeds the VAT registration limits.
-To see historic limits see VAT Registration Limits
+You are obliged to register for VAT when your income from taxable supplies (standard rated, reduced rate and zero-rated) exceeds the VAT registration limit.
+This is an annual limit.

 A VAT registered business can recover some of the VAT it incurs.
 For a commercial company that only makes taxable supplies VAT recovery is quite straightforward – it can likely recover all of the VAT it incurs.
-A VAT registration which undertakes activities that the VAT system regards as non business (for example free activities) will need to apply a non business VAT restriction.
+A VAT registration that undertakes activities that the VAT system regards as non-business (for example free activities) will need to apply a non-business VAT restriction.
 For a VAT registration that makes business supplies that are both taxable and exempt there will be another restriction – the partial exemption restriction.
-Both the business/non business and partial exemption recovery stages made require an apportionment.
+Both the business/non-business and partial exemption recovery stages made require an apportionment.
 See VAT Recovery